XanaduAI/jet/docs/use/tensor_networks.rst

 .. note::

-    Currently, ``TaskBasedCpuContractor`` expects the final contraction of a tensor network to be a scalar.
+    Currently, ``TaskBasedContractor`` expects the final contraction of a tensor network to be a scalar.
 This may change in a future release of Jet.